-In 2019, SB 200 established the Safe and Affordable Funding for Equity and Resilience (SAFER) Program, which provides \$130 million per year over 10 years in funding support for underperforming and at-risk small water systems through the Safe and Affordable Drinking Water Fund.
+In 2019, SB 200 established the Safe and Affordable Funding for Equity and Resilience (SAFER) Program, which provides \$130 million per year over 10 years in funding support for underperforming and at-risk small water systems through the Safe and Affordable Drinking.
+Water Fund.
 The Fund's Expenditure Plan is updated each year based on an annual Drinking Water Needs Assessment.

 There is currently limited testing of domestic wells by public agencies, which represents a major gap in the knowledge base needed for effective regulation and investments.
+The California State Water Resource Control Board's Groundwater Ambient Monitoring and Assessment Program (GAMA) provides various tools for assessing groundwater quality using available data, as does EHSC CSTAC-member Community Water Center.